christianalfoni/reactx/docs/02_core_patterns.md

 # Core Patterns

-State management at its core is about constructing objects that holds state and behavior.
-This state needs to be reactive for components to be able to observe changes.
+State management at its core is about creating an interface to consume state and behaviors.
+With React this interface needs to be reactive, so any changes to state accessed by a component will cause the component to reconcile.

-## Reactive state
+## Reactive state management

-You can make any object reactive.
-Consuming reactive objects in components makes them optimally reconcile when what they access from the object changes.
+You can make any interface reactive, here showing a simple counter.

 ```ts
 import { reactive } from "bonsify";